ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 {% hint style='notice' %}

-This guide will help you to setup Forest Admin as a standalone process, using an example Postgres database.
+This guide will help you to set up Forest Admin as a standalone process, using an example Postgres database.

 {% endhint %}